Rescue Mission: How Reverse Logistics Can Save Millions of Shoes

 Nike Rebound processes thousands of returns a day.
 Swipe to see the people like Valerie Nash (left) and Fabian Garcia who make it all possible.

-Nike Rebound is huge — roughly 20 football fields — because it processes thousands of returns a day.
+Nike Rebound is huge—roughly 20 American football fields—because it processes thousands of returns a day.
 People like

 Valerie Nash (left) and Fabian Garcia make it all possible.

-She’s not kidding around.
-The three-story facility is 1.1 million square feet (that’s roughly 20 football fields) and receives thousands of returns a day —some from at-home athletes like you, some from our many retailer partners who sell Nike product.
-Some pairs are trashed and muddy, others might have just been the wrong size.
-No matter who, what, or why, it all lands at Rebound.
+She's not joking.
+The three-storey facility is 1.1 million square feet (that's roughly 20 American football fields) and receives thousands of returns a day—some from at-home athletes like you, some from our many retailer partners who sell Nike products.
+Some pairs are well-worn and muddy, others might have just been the wrong size.
+No matter who, what or why, it all lands at Rebound.

-Shuttling in and organizing that number of returns is just part of the reverse logistics process.
+Shuttling in and organising that number of returns is just part of the reverse logistics process.
 The next step is deciding what to do with it all.

 Different Return Journeys

-Never-been-worn products in mint condition, with no visible signs of wear, go right back into stock for online purchases or shipments to stores.
+Never-been-worn products in mint condition, with no visible signs of wear, go straight back into stock for online purchases or deliveries to stores.

 But those shoes you ran in before deciding to return them?
 Well, they're a bit dirty from the road.
 Rebound team members might try giving them a quick clean during inspection, but sometimes that's not enough to restore the shoes to mint condition.

-Before the refurbishment program started, all returned shoes with signs of wear — no matter how severe — used to be shredded with Nike Grind machines pictured in this carousel.
+Before the refurbishment programme started, all returned shoes with signs of wear—no matter how severe—used to be shredded with Nike Grind machines pictured in this carousel.

 ones seen here.
 But the team at Rebound knew they had the opportunity to give a lot of shoes a second chance.